ventosae/100-days-of-code/r1-log.md

 R1D18 It was Friday and it was difficult but I spent one hour polishing off the tablet version.

 ### R1D19
-R1D18 Was a busy day but another two hours spent on the pafe.
+R1D19 Was a busy day but another two hours spent on the pafe.

 ### R1D20
-R1D18 Great, landing page is finished now I'll slised it and build other pages with pretty much similar elements.
+R1D20 Great, landing page is finished now I'll slised it and build other pages with pretty much similar elements.

+### R1D21
+R1D21 Was sepent an hour working on the sturcture for other pages.